-Jupiter at west quadrature on May 21 | EarthSky.org
+Jupiter at west quadrature on May 21

 Some three months from now – at Jupiter’s opposition on August 20, 2021 – Jupiter’s shadow will point straight outward from Jupiter, neither slanting westward nor eastward of the king planet.
 Then, on November 15, 2021, Jupiter will swing to east quadrature – 90 degrees east of the sun – at which time Jupiter’s shadow will point maximally eastward of Jupiter.
 Jupiter’s moons will then travel through Jupiter’s shadow to the east of Jupiter.

-Bottom line: Look for Jupiter – the brightest star-like object in the morning sky, at west quadrature, or 90 degrees west of the sun, on May 21, 2021.
+Bottom line: Look for Jupiter – the brightest star-like object in the morning sky – at west quadrature, or 90 degrees west of the sun, on May 21, 2021.
 At eastern quadrature, Jupiter climbs highest in the sky around 6 a.m.
 (7 a.m. daylight saving time).

 A planisphere is virtually indispensable for beginning stargazers.
 Order your EarthSky planisphere today.